cerensevil/IE343-Project-Heuristic-Based-Concert-Tour-Optimization/README.md

 - Coding from scratch was not permitted; the provided project template was used.
 - Heuristic algorithms generate fast and approximate solutions rather than exact optimal solutions.
-- The project was completed in accordance with academic integrity rules.

 ---